MhaFADH/mohamed-amine_fadhlaoui_blog/Readme.md

 ## Step 3

-> You need to create a .env file at the root of the project.
+> You need to create a `.env.local` file at the root of the project.
 > <br/>this file will contain the following keys:

 - `DB__CONNECTION` it will contain the connection string to the database